alex-lindsay/sudoku-elm-webapp/README.md

 Okay.
 At this point, I have some initial instructions from ChatGPT and some code to start with.
 So I'm going to set up the elm project, add the code, build it and see what errors I get.
 We'll then go through some back and forth to get something up and running locally.

+# elm-test in the project directory will run the tests
+# elm-coverage in the project directory will check the test coverage

+# elm make src/Sudoku.elm --output=sudoku.js && elm-test && rm -rf .coverage/coverage.html && elm-coverage